Yichuans/datasheet/content/pelican_Saint Lucia - Pitons.md

 Twenty-seven bird species have been recorded on Gros Piton, including five endemic birds: the St.Lucia oriole *Icterus laudabilis*, St.Lucia black finch *Melanospiza richardsoni* (EN), St.Lucia flycatcher *Myiarchus oberi sanctae-luceae,* St.Lucia peewee *Contopus oberi* and St.Lucia house wren *Troglodytes aedon sanctae-luceae;* also the white-breasted thrasher *Ramphocinclus brachyurus* (EN).
 There are the indigenous black-eared opossum *Didelphis marsupialis,* 3 species of bat, 3 rodents, 8 reptiles including the endemic St.Lucia anole lizard *Anolis luciae* and 3 amphibians; and many butterflies among the numerous invertebrate species which have not yet been completely surveyed.

 The coral reefs are healthy and diverse, comprised of fringing and patch reefs, covering almost 60% of the Marine Management Area.
 A short survey to a depth of 20 meters revealed 168 species of finfish, 60 species of cnidaria, including corals, 8 molluscs, 14 sponges, 11 echinoderms, 15 arthropods and 8 annelid worms.
-Hawksbill turtles *Eretmochelys imbricata* (CR) are seen inshore; whale sharks *Rhincodon typus* (VU) and short-finned pilot whales *[Globicephala macrorhynchus](http://www.redlist.org/search/details.php?species=9249),* are seen offshore.
+Hawksbill turtles *Eretmochelys imbricata* (CR) are seen inshore; whale sharks *Rhincodon typus* (VU) and short-finned pilot whales [*Globicephala macrorhynchus*](http://www.redlist.org/search/details.php?species=9249), are seen offshore.
 A comprehensive survey would almost certainly reveal greater diversity.

 CONSERVATION VALUE
 ------------------